 Conclusion

-Overall, THC is safe and beneficial to one’s health but always check with your doctor before using it to avoid potential harmful effects.
+Overall, THC is safe and can be beneficial to your health, but always check with your doctor before using it to avoid potential harmful effects.

 Have any more questions about THC?
 Leave them in the comments section below!